justanirudh/Twitter-2/README.md

 **Register**: First and foremost, click on Register button.
 This will assign a userid to your session.
 You can start another session in a different tab and click register again to start another session.
 You cannot do anything unless you have registered

 **Tweet**: Once registered, you can start tweeting.
 Type something in the TEXT-BOX and click on Tweet button.
 This will tweet what you wrote in the textbox.
+It prints 'You tweeted: [TWEET]' if the tweet was tweeted successfully

 **Subscribe to**: You can subscribe to another user by:
 1. Entering the userid of the user you want to subscribe to in the TEXT-BOX
 2. Hit the 'Subscribe to' button
-Now anytime the user you have subscribed to tweets, you will see it in your feed
+Now anytime the user you have subscribed to tweets, you will see it in your feed After you have subscribed, you will see 'You are subscribed to feed of [USERID]' printed.
+Now anytime USERID tweets, you will see it in your feed

-**Get Hashtag**: You can get all tweets that contain a particualr hashtag by:
+**Get Hashtag**: You can get all tweets that contain a particular hashtag by:
 1. Entering teh value of the hashtag in the TEXT-BOX
-2. Hit the 'Hashtag' button
+2. Hit the 'Get Hashtag' button
 All the tweets will be printed in your feed

-**Get Mention**: You can get all tweets that contain a particualr hashtag by:
+**Get Mention**: You can get all tweets that contain a particular mention by:
 1. Entering the value of the hashtag in the TEXT-BOX
-2. Hit the 'Hashtag' button
+2. Hit the 'Get Mention' button
 All the tweets will be printed in your feed

 **Retweet**: You can retweet a tweet of one of the users you are subscribed to by using the tweet's id:
 1. Get the tweet's id.
 Everytime a user tweets, all it's subscribers feeds get the tweet along with the tweet id.
 The id can be used to reetweet.
 I have included how to do this in the demo
 2. Enter the tweet-id in the TEXT-BOX
 3. Hit Retweet
+If oyu have something like this: 'UserId 0 tweeted: 'mellow'.
+You can use id 2 to retweet' in your feed.
+You can input '0' in TEXT-BOX and hit retweet

 #Implementation and Error handling